-The professionals at Dignity Health Heart and Vascular Institute of Greater Sacramento are dedicated to helping our patients achieve and maintain a healthy heart.
+The cardiologists and other professionals at Dignity Health Heart and Vascular Institute of Greater Sacramento are dedicated to helping our patients achieve and maintain a healthy heart.
 If you’d like to learn more about cardioversion in Sacramento and the surrounding areas, Find a Dignity Health Doctor.
-From our advanced technologies to personal care, you can trust our cardiology team to deliver quality, personalized treatment.
+From our advanced cardiology technologies to personal care, you can trust our cardiovascular team to deliver quality, personalized treatment.

 A cardioversion will be performed by one of our expert cardiologists at Dignity Health’s Mercy General Hospital in Sacramento.
 During this procedure, sticky pads are placed on your chest and/or back.
 An intravenous (IV) line is inserted into a vein in your arm.
 You’ll be given anesthesia to put you to sleep during the procedure.
 Your heart will be given several mild bursts of electricity.
 Once a normal heart rhythm is restored, you’ll be taken to the recovery area.